Malaysian Muslims stage rally to uphold Malay privileges

 - Laura Bush visits Haiti

 Police said there were at least 55,000 people on the streets.
-Many wore white T-shirts and headbands with the words “Reject ICERD,” referring to the International Convention on the Elimination of All Forms of Racial Discrimination.
+Many wore white T-shirts and headbands with the words “Reject ICERD,” referring to the U.N. treaty — the International Convention on the Elimination of All Forms of Racial Discrimination.

 Rally-goers gathered at three locations before marching to a nearby historic square, chanting “Long live the Malays” and “Crush ICERD.”

-“Yes, we did not ratify the ICERD, but we are still here to say that we are still against it,” said shopkeeper Rosli Ikhsan.
+“Yes, we did not ratify ICERD, but we are still here to say that we are still against it,” said shopkeeper Rosli Ikhsan.
 “Even if the government has said they won’t endorse it, we are still protesting with all our might from all of Malaysia.”

 Mahathir’s new government won a stunning victory in a May 9 general election amid anger over a massive corruption scandal involving Najib and his government, but many Malays still support Najib’s party, the United Malays National Organization, and the Malaysian Islamic Party, which controls two of the country’s 13 states.